Microbiology

 In your final year you will also have the opportunity to take part in our unique Arctic microbiology field course in Iceland.
 There you will be able to examine the unusual microbes that inhabit extreme environments and learn field-based sampling techniques.

-Our new £60m Health and Life Sciences building will open in 2020.
-As the new home of the School of Biological Sciences, it will offer state-of-the-art research and teaching laboratories, seminar rooms, and plenty of study and social space, including a café.
-The building will also house the Cole Museum of Zoology.
-The collection, featuring over 3,500 natural history specimens, provides a fantastic resource for biological scientists and the wider community.
+Our new £60m Health and Life Sciences building is the home of the School of Biological Sciences.
+It offers state-of-the-art research and teaching laboratories, seminar rooms, and plenty of study and social space, including a café.
+The building also houses the Cole Museum of Zoology.
+The collection, featuring more than 3,500 natural history specimens, provides a fantastic resource for biological scientists and the wider community.

 Placement